katrinaaps/speedy-racers/README.md

 ## About This Project

-This racing game was built collaboratively on [Lovable](https://lovable.dev) by a seven-year-old with a big imagination and his uncle, using voice mode to bring his creative vision to life.
+This racing game was built collaboratively on [Lovable](https://lovable.dev) by a seven-year-old with a big imagination using voice mode to bring his creative vision to life.
 It was a really fun experiment showing how kids with active imaginations and strong interests can use AI to build something real — no coding experience required!

 ## Project Info